applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ##### General behaviours

-Navigation bar plugin provides general features that will be implemented in any plugin of this type
+The navigation bar plugin provides general features which will be implemented in any plugin of this type.

 ######Customization per screen
-Navigation bar can be customized per screen.
-It will give ability to use different settings for each screen regarding customer needs.
-Behind the scenes when user select new screen, application will send notification to update navigation bar title and navigation bar model.
+The nagivation bar can be customized per screen.
+This gives the ability to use different settings for each screen as it relates to the customer’s needs.
+Behind the scenes, when the end-user selects a new screen, the application will send a notification to update the navigation bar title and navigation bar model.

-__Note__ Screens that has not navigation model like white label screen kind of `Settings` and `Epg`.
+Note: Screens which do not have the navigation model (like white label screens including `Settings` and `Epg`.
 Will use navigation model from the `Home` screen.

-`Home` screen can be defined in UI Builder in Screen secttion
+The `Home` screen can be defined in the UI Build in the Screen section, as illustrated below.
 ![Home.png](./Files/Home.png)

 ######Navigation bar view style.
-Navigation bar can have diffenrent styles.
-It means it can have different layout for that user can select.
+The navigation bar can have different styles.
+The Zapp user can select the layout for the style they’d like.

 ######Presentation state
-This feature defines placements of the `Navigation Bar View` according `Root Plugin`.
-More details in <a href="#api">UIBuilder Api</a> and  <a href="#generalNavBarPlugin">UI Builder general navigation bar</a> section.
+This feature defines placements of the Navigation Bar View according to the Root Plugin.
+More details can be found in the documentation on  <a href="#api">UIBuilder Api</a> and  <a href="#generalNavBarPlugin">UI Builder general navigation bar</a> section.

-__Note:__  All white label screen kind of `Settings` and `Epg`.
-Will use `state`: `OnTop` to avoid possible support issues.
+__Note__: All white label screens (such as `Settings` and `EPG` will use the state: OnTop to avoid possible support issues.

 Example:
 1. __On top__